6 tips for securing IoT apps from risk | TechAhead

 Alan runs a start-up that provides smart home security solutions.
-Just 8 months into his operations, customers started complaining of exorbitant electricity bills as well as poor performance.
-Initially, he took them to be a one-off incident but when the customer support team escalated the issue on priority, he was forced to sit up and take notice.
-It being a small team Alan took it upon himself to investigate the matter.
+Just eight months into his operations, customers complained of exorbitant electricity bills and poor performance.
+Initially, he considered them a one-off incident, but when the customer support team prioritized the issue, he was forced to sit up and take notice.
+It being a small team, Alan took it upon himself to investigate the matter.

-Tracing the complaints backward from the current date, he was able to pinpoint the week when the number of complaints was 4 times the average.
+Tracing the complaints backward from the current date, he could pinpoint the week when the number of complaints was four times the average.
 And after that, the number of cases increased slowly but steadily.
-Further research showed that a device in their latest client's network had been breached.
+Further research showed that a device in their latest client's corporate network had been breached.

-The attacker had placed crypto mining bots on all the weak devices in that client's network, which were using the devices' processing power to mine cryptocurrencies in the background.
-Hence the decreased performance and inflated power bills.
-Through that single vulnerability, the attacker was slowly able to penetrate other clients' network, via the company's access mechanisms to provide support.
+The attacker had placed crypto mining bots on all the weak devices in that client's network, using the devices' processing power to mine cryptocurrencies in the background.
+Hence the decreased performance of operating systems and inflated power bills.
+Through that single vulnerability, the attacker was slowly able to penetrate other clients' networks via the company's access mechanisms to provide support.

 Ponemon IoT Aattacks Report

-The actual number of a data breach in any organization would be much higher.
-This is because, for the purpose of surveys, a data breach is defined as attacks that have been confirmed to access sensitive protected data and/or disclosed to unauthorized persons.
+The actual number of data breaches in any organization would be much higher.
+This is because, for surveys, a data breach is defined as attacks that have been confirmed to gain access to sensitive protected data and/or disclosed to unauthorized persons.
 This essentially means that breaches that have not been detected do not count.

 According to the 2019 Statista report, there will be 38.6 billion IoT devices by 2025.
-Considering the rapid digitization and IoT adoption by organizations post COVID-19 restrictions, this number is bound to increase.
-As the number of connected devices increases, the number of security incidents increases proportionately.
+Considering the rapid digitization and IoT adoption by organizations post-COVID-19 restrictions, this number is bound to increase.
+As the number of connected devices increases, IoT security incidents increase proportionately.

 Statista Report

-If the experts were asked to point at the single biggest problem with IoT devices security, it would be this — device security is the last priority in the development life cycle.
-With so many things to consider while designing the device — reliability, minimum utilization of resources, wi-fi enablement, inexpensive, etc. — security is usually added as an afterthought.
+If the experts were asked to point at the single biggest problem with IoT device security, it would be this — device security is the last priority in the development life cycle.
+With so many things to consider while designing the device — reliability, minimum utilization of resources, wi-fi enablement, inexpensive, etc. — IoT security is usually added as an afterthought.
 IoT architecture is multi-layered.
-Smart devices are at its core but they are only one of the layers.
+Smart devices are at its core but are only one layer.

 Let us look at the threats that arise if even one of these layers is left insecure: